isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 Jurong Lake and Jurong Lake Park

-During the development of the industrial town in the 1960s, EDB planners decided to convert the Sungei Jurong into a lake, rendering it easier to provide water for industrial purposes and create social and leisure amenities around the water.
+During the development of the industrial town in the 1960s, Sungei Jurong into a lake, rendering it easier to provide water for industrial purposes and create social and leisure amenities around the water.
 The upper section of the river was dammed in 1971, creating Jurong Lake.
 Rainfall in Jurong East and Jurong West is now channelled to the lake via canals and drains, turning it into a reservoir.
 Jurong Lake Park was constructed on the west bank of the lake, while the Chinese Garden and Japanese Garden were established on two man-made islets.
 A third islet forms part of the Jurong Country Club golf course.

 Science Centre